Many student-specific resources are administered in coordination with the Institute for Intelligent Systems Student Organization (IISSO).

-The IIS maintains a subscription to the Linguistic Data Consortium that is accessible from campus.
+The IIS maintains a subscription to the Linguistic Data Consortium (on-campus or VPN required for access).

 Publicly available data sources of interest are below.
 Please help us keep this list clean by reporting bad links.